SlangLabs/slangjs/README.md

-# slangjs
+# slang-web-sdk
 slang sdk for the web

-# integrating slang on to your webapp/pwa/website
+# Integrating slang on to your webapp/pwa/website

-## prerequisites
+## Prerequisites

 Before starting with integrating slang with your website using the web-sdk, you must create an application in our console and configure it.

 console - https://console.slanglabs.in/home
 console guide - https://docs.slanglabs.in/slang/developer-guide/slang-developer-guide

-## step 1 - Installation
+## Step 1 - Installation

 ### npm packages
 If you are using npm packages to manage dependencies then you have to add `slang-web-sdk` to your project.